 Ovarian cancer genetic testing

-Genetic risk doesn’t cause all or even most ovarian cancers.
+Genetic risk doesn’t cause most ovarian cancers.
 The American Cancer Society reports that only about 5 to 10 percent of ovarian cancers arise from inherited genetic mutations.

-Ovarian cancer genetic testing also checks for a mutation in the mismatch repair genes MLH1, MSH2, and MSH6, all associated with a hereditary cancer syndrome known as hereditary non-polyposis volon vancer (HNPCC)/Lynch syndrome.
+Ovarian cancer genetic testing also checks for a mutation in the mismatch repair genes MLH1, MSH2, and MSH6, which are all associated with a hereditary cancer syndrome known as hereditary non-polyposis colon cancer (HNPCC)/Lynch syndrome.

-You can inherit these mutations from either parent, not just your mother, as many assume.
+You can inherit those mutations from either parent, not just your mother, as many women assume.

 The BRCA1 mutation may raise your lifetime risk of ovarian cancer as high as 70 percent.
 The BRCA2 mutation raises your risk of developing the disease by age 70 to 10 to 30 percent.

 Testing for ovarian cancer

 Genetic testing will help your doctors decide how to monitor you for ovarian cancer over time.
 Various tests can look for ovarian cancer, though they aren’t ideal.
 Two — a transvaginal ultrasound and a blood test, checking for elevated levels of the protein CA-125 — are backed by the most science.
 More than 90 percent of advanced epithelial ovarian cancers, the most common type of ovarian cancer, produce CA-125, and you may live longer if the test detects your cancer.

 On the other hand, you are no less likely to die of the disease.
 CA-125 also seems to be elevated in two to three percent of normal post-menopausal women, so taking this blood test regularly puts you at risk of a cancer scare even if you are fine.

 Transvaginal ultrasound seems to be successful at catching stage 1 ovarian cancers, though it’s not as easy to catch those that are likely to grow quickly.